 with $k_n(t)\coloneqq\frac{\lfloor nt\rfloor}{n}$.

-When $H\in (0,1)$, \cite{BDG} has shown the strong convergence rate $n^{-(\frac{1}{2}+\alpha H)\wedge 1+\epsilon}$ of the scheme \eqref{eq:SDE-EM} to \eqref{eq:SDE}, inside which the Girsanov Theroem and Stochastic Sewing Lemma (SSL) \cite{Le} play one of the most important roles.
-Precisely the methodology inside \cite{BDG} can be roughly summarized as (take $x_0=x_0^n$)
+When $H\in (0,1)$, \cite{BDG} has shown the strong convergence rate $n^{-(\frac{1}{2}+\alpha H)\wedge 1+\epsilon}$ of the scheme \eqref{eq:SDE-EM} to \eqref{eq:SDE}, in which the Girsanov Theorem and the Stochastic Sewing Lemma (SSL) \cite{Le} play crucial roles.
+More precisely, the methodology in \cite{BDG} can be roughly summarized as follows (taking $x_0=x_0^n$):

-When $H>1$, on one hand, as indicated in \cite{GG, GaGe} the Girsanov Theorem becomes less helpful; meanwhile PDE tools clearly would not work.
-Therefore the challenge for showing the convergence of \eqref{eq:SDE-EM} to \eqref{eq:SDE} lies in two folds comparing with known results: absence of Girsanov’s theorem and the non-Markovian nature of the noise.
-Alternatively, although \cite{GG} studies the well-posedness only, actually it already hints the possible way to get rid of Girsanov; concerning numerical approximation \cite{BDG-Levy} provides the similar evidence, however it considers the singular SDE driven by an $\alpha$ stable process which is a Markov process.
-Nevertheless we are able to show convergence rate $n^{-1}$ which is comparable with \cite{BDG} since $H>1$ here implies $\alpha>1-\frac{1}{2H}>\frac{1}{2}$.
+When $H>1$, on the one hand, as indicated in \cite{GG, GaGe}, the Girsanov Theorem becomes less helpful; meanwhile, PDE tools clearly do not apply.
+Therefore, the challenge in showing the convergence of \eqref{eq:SDE-EM} to \eqref{eq:SDE} lies in two aspects compared with known results: the absence of Girsanov’s theorem and the non-Markovian nature of the noise.
+Alternatively, although \cite{GG} studies only well-posedness, it already hints at a possible way to avoid using Girsanov’s theorem; concerning numerical approximation, \cite{BDG-Levy} provides similar evidence, but it considers singular SDEs driven by an $\alpha$-stable process, which is Markovian.
+Nevertheless, we are able to show a convergence rate of $n^{-1}$, which is comparable with \cite{BDG}, since $H>1$ here implies $\alpha>1-\frac{1}{2H}>\frac{1}{2}$.

-For such obtained convergence rate, naturally we wonder how far it is away from being optimal.
-Such question on the optimality of EM scheme has been addressed and studied for instance in \cite{TY, EGY, DGL-CLT} concerning Brownian noise, \cite{PSS} for L\'evy processes with jumps and \cite{AN, NN, JYS, HLN} for fBM with $H<1$.
-In particular \cite{AN} confirms for $H\in(\frac{1}{2},1)$, order $n^H$ reaches its optimality of EM scheme \eqref{eq:SDE-EM} for $b\in \cC^2$ (twice differentiable) with possible linear growth.
-Here we complete this result with rate $n^{-1}$ for $H>1$ and less regular $b$ (actually only $\cC^1$).
-The idea of the proof is straightforward: we show that for $b\in\cC^1$, the following approximation reaches a possibly non-zero limit:
+Given this convergence rate, it is natural to ask how far it is from being optimal.
+Such questions on the optimality of the EM scheme have been addressed, for instance, in \cite{TY, EGY, DGL-CLT} for Brownian noise, \cite{PSS} for L\'evy processes with jumps, and \cite{AN, NN, JYS, HLN} for fBM with $H<1$.
+In particular, \cite{AN} confirms that for $H\in(\frac{1}{2},1)$, the order $n^H$ is optimal for the EM scheme \eqref{eq:SDE-EM} when $b\in \cC^2$ (twice differentiable) with possible linear growth.
+Here, we complete this result with rate $n^{-1}$ for $H>1$ and less regular $b$ (in fact, only $\cC^1$).
+The idea of the proof is straightforward: we show that for $b\in\cC^\alpha$, the following approximation converges in probability to a possibly non-zero limit:

-which indicates that for \eqref{eq:SDE-EM} the best convergence rate we can expect should be not faster than order $n$.
-Evidently it also verifies that the rate we obtain is indeed optimal.
+which indicates that for \eqref{eq:SDE-EM}, the best convergence rate one can expect is no faster than order $n^{-1}$.
+Consequently, this also verifies that the rate we obtain is indeed optimal.
 Evidently, \eqref{eq:SDE-EM} provides a stochastic numerical method for simulating equations with singular $b$ while still converging with rate $n^{-1}$.